When you’re buying a house, the final walk-through is your chance to inspect the home and make sure there are no surprises before you move in.

 Who Attends the Final Home Walk-Through?

 If any repairs were agreed to as part of the sale, you may want a home inspector to attend and confirm the repairs have been made.
+If you’re building a new-construction home, then you’ll want your contractor or builder present to confirm all the necessary work has been completed.

 What To Look For at the Final Home Walk-Through